SAP CFO sees no China recovery this year

-FRANKFURT (Reuters) - Germany’s SAP AG (SAPG.DE) does not expect economic growth in China to pick up again before the end of the year, the business software maker’s finance chief said.
+FRANKFURT, July 18 (Reuters) - Germany’s SAP AG does not expect economic growth in China to pick up again before the end of the year, the business software maker’s finance chief said.

 “From my perspective we will not see a change for the rest of the year, but going into 2014 I think there are positive signs.
 That is one of the reasons why we have not stopped investing in Asia,” Werner Brandt told analysts during a conference call on Thursday.